 Culture considerations explore the shared set of assumptions, beliefs and values of a particular group or nation state.
-The video clips, below, reveal how culture influences perception, and how perception shapes identity of self and others.
+These video clips reveal how culture influences perception, and how perception shapes identity of self and others.
 These factors influence international relations significantly as they make up the fibers that connect us and make meaning out of our interaction.

 One of the challenges of cultural differences in international relations is that differing perceptions and views of the world are not always made explicit.
 All too often, a wink and a smile from one person’s vantage point is interpreted and understood differently from the other’s.
 The confusions that results from cultural miscommunication creates confusion that muddies the water of our work in the world together.
 It need not.